 |The mystery continues!
 In June, 1999, I obtained a copy of Daniels' application for a Social Security number (under the Freedom of Information Act (FOIA)).|

 He applied in 1937 and lists himself as Cherokee with a birth place of Arizona.

 Click HERE to see a larger version of that Social Security application.

-The Family Search website (free) and ancestry.com (subscription) has information on Victor Daniels:
+The Family Search website (free) and Ancestry.com (subscription) have information on Victor Daniels: